-NR3 is the desired position, in divisions from the center graticule.
-The range is ± 1000 divisions.
+Arguments NR3 is the desired position, in divisions from the center graticule.
+The range is above the center of the display.

+± 1000 divisions.

-REF2: POSITION 1.3E+000 positions the Reference 2 waveform 1.3 divisions above the center of the display.
+Examples REF2: POSITION 1.3E+000 positions the Reference 2 waveform 1.3 divisions display.

-REF1: POSITION? might return REF1: POSITION 2.00000000000, indicating that the Reference 1 waveform is positioned 2 divisions above the center of the display.
+REF1: POSITION? might return REF1: POSITION 2.00000000000, indicating that the Reference 1 waveform is positioned 2 divisions above the center of the